 Institutes like NIOSH (Wikipedia) set standards and effectiveness levels that respirator manufacturers follow.
 Based on these standards, manufacturers produce various respirators to fit different needs and welding conditions.

 There are two major types of welding respirators.
 The air-purifying respirators (APR) that clean the polluted air and the supplied-air respirators (SAR) that provide clean air from a separate source.

 Because air-purifying respirators are the most popular and suitable for the most common welding projects, the rest of the article will be about them.

 Supplied-air respirators don’t use filters or gas cartridges that could underperform under harsh conditions.
 They always provide clean air from a secure source.

-For this, they offer superior protection against all fumes and gases including areas with a lack of oxygen.
+For this, they offer superior protection against all fumes and gases, including areas with low oxygen.

 However, they are intended for industrious and dangerous environments.
-If you want to read about them, you can check this Safeopedia article.
+If you want to read more about them, you can check out this Safeopedia article.